onc-healthit/api-resource-guide/docs/inquiry-portal/g10-inquiries.md

 For more information about "relied upon software", please see the <a target = "_blank" href = "https://www.healthit.gov/sites/default/files/relieduponsoftwareguidance.pdf">Relied Upon Software Program Guidance document</a>.

 ### December 2021
-**Stakeholder Inquiry**: If we certify to 170.315(g)(10), does that cover all of the API requirements specified in this PDF? https://www.healthit.gov/cures/sites/default/files/cures/2020-03/APICertificationCriterion.pdf
+**Stakeholder Inquiry**: If we certify to 170.315(g)(10), does that cover all of the API requirements specified in this PDF? <a target = "_blank" href = "https://www.healthit.gov/cures/sites/default/files/cures/2020-03/APICertificationCriterion.pdf">https://www.healthit.gov/cures/sites/default/files/cures/2020-03/APICertificationCriterion.pdf</a>

 Are there any other criteria in that PDF not covered in the (g)(10) criterion?